 You will need a bank account to receive Universal Credit.
 There are different kinds of accounts, and some can help with budgeting and money management.
-If you do not have a bank account or do not know which kind is best for you, talk to your housing officer or key worker for help.
+If you do not have a bank account or do not know which kind is best for you, talk to your key worker for help.